 Achieving financial freedom is one of our main tenants here at BAUCE.
 Would you say that investing is one of the top ways to achieve that goal or would you caution against it?

 Tanya: I say the first thing is to be fiscally responsible in your life from an early age.
 So I think, especially for women, one of the things that I talk about a lot about is saving.
 You have to be cognizant of saving your money.
 And this is such a culture of spend, spend, spend and be fabulous, fabulous, fabulous and that often gets lost.
 But there are ratios like you should be saving at least 20 percent of your paycheck or your income every month.
 If not every week.
 So that I think is the first piece: saving so that we have the cash assets and availabilities that we can invest them once we have that.

 And then I think it’s your choice where you really want to spend your money.
-I mean it could be real estate, it could be in stock, it could be in technology.
+I mean it could be real estate, it could be in stock, it could be investing in a diversified cryptocurrency portfolio.
 Real estate is a great way to start investing.
 I’ve had a lot of success with pre-construction investments.
 By investing in a pre-construction condo, you just make sure you understand who the builders are and then three years later that money can prove to be very profitable and have doubled.

 Savings should be something that we do every week.
 It’s really, really a lifestyle.
 Don’t get your tax return and blow it.
 Like, put that into something that is meaningful and can multiply.
 One last thing on savings and I will say you know once people start turning to the idea of investing in technology and stocks there’s a lot of great apps out there that make this so much easier.
 For example, Robin Hood is one of them.
 You don’t need to go to this evasive financier who will invest your stocks and stuff, you can do it yourself on the phone and you can follow your stock going up and down.